shahad-b719/PowerBI-projects-/README.md

 ---
 # 💼 Business Scenario
 ---
 Uber has been facing several challenges in the New Delhi area with high cancellation rates, declining customer satisfaction and low demand for certain vehicle types.
-You have been hired as a consultant by Uber to analyze the trends in the dataset provided and suggest actionable recommendations to overcome these challenges.
+You have been hired by Uber to analyze the trends in the dataset provided.
 # 🧹Data Cleaning (Python)
 ⭐Booking_Id = Unique identifier